intrepidbird/intrepidbird/README.md

 ### General:
 - 👋 Hi, I’m Alexander Sheng, and you might know me as `intrepidbird` online.
-- 💗 I’m interested in Math, Computer Science, and Cybersecurity.
+- 💗 I’m interested in Mathematics, Computer Science, and Cybersecurity.
 - 🤔 I’m currently learning Olympiad Math and Cybersecurity.
 - 💞️ I’m looking to collaborate on AI Generation Code (Python or Javascript).
 - 📫 How to reach me: intrepidman2010@gmail.com or `intrepidbird` on discord.